Control Modes Overview

-Overview of Operation Modes
+Overview of Operating Modes

 Standard Control Modes

-The actuator supports several core control strategies, each optimized for specific performance characteristics:
+The actuator supports several core control strategies, each optimized for specific performance characteristics.

 Electromagnetic Torque Control